 Wireless Audio Streaming (w/ Metadata Display): The Kenwood DNN770HD also supports wireless audio playback (AD2P) and control (AVRCP) of a Bluetooth enabled audio player or smartphone.
 The DNN770HD will be able to control basic playback functions of your Bluetooth device's stored music; such as Play/Pause, Skip Next/Previous, Fast Forward/Rewind and Random/Repeat.
 The head unit will also display your stored music's song information; such as Artist name and Song/Album title.
 The DNN770HD also supports audio streaming of music apps downloaded on your smartphone with metadata display and limited control.
 Advanced music control of your music apps will still need be done via your Bluetooth-enabled smartphone.
 When an incoming call or outgoing call is in progress from your Bluetooth enabled mobile phone, audio streaming will be paused so you can take your call.
 Once the call is finished, your streaming music will resume.

-Note: You can ask Siri to get directions to a destination and the turn-by-turn instructions will heard through your vehicle's speakers, while the on-screen map still displays on your iPhone 4S/5.
+Note: You can ask Siri to get directions to a destination and the turn-by-turn instructions will heard through your vehicle's speakers, while the on-screen map still displays on your iPhone with Siri.
 The head unit's audio is attenuated while Siri provides audible directions.